brarjaisal/web-projects/README.md

 # web-projects
-All my recent practice web projects
+These are all my recent practice web projects during the learning process.